-Aspects of the FOCUS Plan (LCAP) that were influenced by specific stakeholder input are as follows:
+Aspects of the FOCUS Plan (LCAP) that were influenced by specific educational partner input are as follows:

 Maintaining the Focus areas Student Outcomes, Conditions of Learning, and Student Engagement as these goals continue to contribute to our students' overall success.
+With a focus on intervention and continuing to support students with unfinished learning, these goals will continue to support demonstrated student needs according to local and state assessment data, feedback from staff, parents, administrators and Principals.

-With a focus on intervention and supporting the unfinished learning experienced during a school year with reduced instructional minutes, less opportunity for hands-on activities due to Covid restrictions and periods of time when all students were only able to attend school virtually, maintaining reduced class sizes, increasing the provided intervention and necessary supports through staff and programs supporting intervention, and continuing Dean support at each of our seven elementary schools.
-Stakeholders advocated for an expanded classroom music program which will be continued.
-The following items will be addressed through the actions in the LCAP: we will continue the expanded PE for grades 4-6 based on positive feedback from all stakeholder groups, continue school site flexibility for materials/programs/supplies as each site understands their unique needs, continue Library funding, increasing SEL support based on feedback from all stakeholder groups, continuing with the SARB and PBIS programs as well as Opportunity class for the middle schools, while also continuing support with a school social worker and additional school psychologist to mitigate the social-emotional needs that were magnified by the pandemic.
-We added Intervention Summer School (Action 1.8) based on academic assessment results, and input from stakeholders.
-Included in Intervention summer school, we added Music and PE as daily components to create more engaging environments.
-In conjunction with the Expanded Learning Opportunity Grant, we are adding an additional School Social Worker, School Nurse and Special Education Program Facilitator as well as expanding summer school and adding afterschool intervention for the 22-23 school year.
+Maintaining reduced class sizes, increasing the provided intervention and necessary supports through staff and programs supporting intervention, and continuing Dean support at each of our seven elementary schools.
+Educational partners advocated for an expanded classroom music program which will be continued.
+The following items will be addressed through the actions in the LCAP: we will continue the expanded PE for grades 4-6 based on positive feedback from all educational partner groups, continue school site flexibility for materials/programs/supplies as each site understands their unique needs, continue Library funding, increasing SEL support based on feedback from all educational partner groups, continuing with the SARB and PBIS programs as well as Opportunity class for the middle schools, while also continuing support social-emotional needs with student support staff--school social worker and school psychologist.
+We have added additional electives at the middle school level, including a foreign language as a direct result of feedback from parent and student surveys.